All media inquiries should be directed to:

 Press kits for events will be available at the event.
 If you want a press kit before the event, please contact us.

 Any working member of the media interested in coming to an event must check in at the Information Table upon arrival, so we can get you everything you will need for the event.
 Any other writer, photographer or videographer who doesn't have an official working media credential should contact us prior to the event to make appropriate arrangements.
-For state events such as State Summer Games and State Outdoor Games, anyone interested in covering the event for any reason is required to contact contact us AT LEAST ONE WEEK PRIOR TO THE EVENT so he can get you the pre-event information and media pass you will need.
+For state events such as State Summer Games and State Outdoor Games, we ask anyone interested in covering the event to contact us at least one week prior to the event.

-These are .jpgs only.
+These are png files only.
 If you need a vector file or a logo that you don't see below, contact us.

 Words matter.
 Words can open doors to enable persons with disabilities to lead fuller, more independent lives.
 Words can also create barriers or stereotypes that are not only demeaning to persons with disabilities, but also rob them of their individuality.
 The following language guidelines have been developed by experts in intellectual disabilities for use by anyone writing or speaking about persons with disabilities to ensure that all people are portrayed with individuality and dignity.